 Also, having a network of people who were into music helped me in this journey.

 I: What was the biggest challenge in your journey?

 F: There are many challenges but the biggest would be the myopic and one-directional educational system.
 Having to explain to people why holistic education is important.
-Even in the most evolved education system, there is no space for the arts and other kinds of design thinking oriented things.
+Even in the most evolved education system, there is no space for the arts.
 There isn’t an immediate understanding of why this is important.

 The kind of classroom culture and result mindset we have in India is not producing employable, creative entrepreneurs.
 Things are changing for sure but change is happening only in big cities to some extent.
 It’s very important to have alternative programmes for children to access so that they realise there are many other ways of learning.

 I: What was the most uplifting moment of this journey?

 F: We do an annual public concert where all our students perform their original material which is always a highlight.
 We can see how the kids have grown and how they can independently perform.
 When I see that, there is a sense of satisfaction that can’t be described in words.